 When it comes to American heritage breeds, the Plymouth Rock is always top of the list as it carries all the traits poultry farmers look for.
 It is also a good choice for a free-range chicken breed.

 People first documented the Plymouth Rock breed in 1849 in Massachusetts.
-However, the population of the breed declined and it disappeared for around 20 years.
-Poultry farmers reported its presence again in 1869 after a local bred Java hens with barred plumage roosters.
+However, the population of the breed declined, and it disappeared for around 20 years.
+Poultry farmers reported its presence again in 1869 after locally bred Java hens with barred plumage roosters.
 Many believe this origin story of the Plymouth Rock chicken.

 It grew in popularity in the midst of World War II because it was a good egg layer and a reliable source of chicken meat.
 Eventually, it was overtaken by the Rhode Island Red as the most common breed in America.

-With a triangular-shaped body, the Plymouth Rock has a full breast and wide back.
-Skin and legs are yellow while earlobes, com, and wattles are bright red.
-You can find 7 recognized varieties of the Plymouth Rock breed namely barred, white, blue, buff, silver penciled, partridge, and Colombian.
+With a triangular-shaped body, the Plymouth Rock has full breasts and a wide back.
+Skin and legs are yellow, while earlobes, com, and wattles are bright red.
+You can find seven recognized varieties of the Plymouth Rock breed, namely barred, white, blue, buff, silver penciled, partridge, and Colombian.

 Farmers of this breed say that their variety affects their temperament.
 Barred Plymouth Rocks are calmer and friendlier to their flock compared to the other varieties.
 However, Plymouth Rock chickens are generally docile and have no problem with human interaction.